Mel-TB/Mel-TB/README.md

 - **"Discourses and Selected Writings"** by Epictetus.
 - **"Mindset: The New Psychology of Success"** by Carol S. Dweck.

-## 🌱 Why I Choose Vegan
-Veganism for me is about compassion, environmental responsibility, and personal health.
-It's a reflection of my respect for life and a commitment to a sustainable future.
-Each choice I make supports a kinder, healthier planet and aligns with my values of minimizing harm.
-It's not just what I eat; it's how I choose to live.

 ## 🤝 Connect with Me
 Feel free to reach out for collaborations or just a friendly chat on [LinkedIn](https://www.linkedin.com/in/melindat/).